 Choose a cause that means something to you

 When we come to setting about choosing a cause that will also help us achieve a personal goal, a charity that connects with us somehow is a good bet.
 This will then motivate us even further to raise as much money as we can for them.

 It doesn’t necessarily have to be related to a cause that we ourselves have experienced, but just something that moves us in some way.
 It could be for a local community cause as the work they do could help us directly, or a friend or relative, local school or area we live in.

 Smaller charities can often get overlooked too; either because people aren’t even aware they exist or they struggle to communicate their message.

 Third Sector reported that one of the issues facing them is that they don’t have the tools to inform people of the impact of their work.
 But, Charity web design company, Charity Box say this is one of the main strategies to help increase donations for smaller charities.

-So, by people going out there and raising awareness through a personal challenge, they can help build the momentum for these charities.
-Knowing that you’re helping to raise vital funds for a charity that doesn’t get much publicity makes you feel you’re making even more of a difference – which, in turn, will help boost even more of those feel-good chemicals in your brain.
+By people going out there and raising awareness through a personal challenge, they can help build the momentum for these charities.
+Knowing that you’re helping to raise vital funds for a charity that doesn’t get much publicity makes you feel you’re making even more of a difference; which, in turn, will help boost even more of those feel-good chemicals in your brain.

 The saying goes that ‘the best gift you can give to someone is your time because you’re giving them something you can never get back’.

-You may consider just a couple of hours not much, but no matter how little it may seem, it is still doing something as opposed to nothing for anybody else.
-And, if everybody just did an hour here and there, then think what a much more positive world we would be living in.
+You may consider just a couple of hours to not be much.
+But no matter how little it may seem, it is still doing something as opposed to nothing for anybody else.
+If everybody just did an hour here and there think what a much more positive world we would be living in.